lukhnos/objectiveflickr/README.markdown

 6. To upload a picture, create an NSInputStream object from a file path or the image data (NSData), then make the request.
-Here in the example we assume we already have obtained the image data in JPEG, and we set make private the uploaded picture:
+Here in the example we assume we already have obtained the image data in JPEG, and we set make private the uploaded picture (upload progress will be reported in the delegate `flickrAPIRequest:imageUploadSentBytes:totalBytes:`):

         NSInputStream *imageStream = [NSInputStream inputStreamWithData:imageData]
         [request uploadImageStream:imageStream suggestedFilename:@"Foobar.jpg" MIMEType:@"image/jpeg" arguments:[NSDictionary dictionaryWithObjectsAndKeys:@"0", @"is_public", nil]];

-   Upload progress will be reported in the delegate `flickrAPIRequest:imageUploadSentBytes:totalBytes:`

 7. Handle the response or error in the delegate methods.
 If an error occurs, an NSError object is passed to the error-handling delegate